Driver claims steering wheel ‘locked’ before plowing into a group of cyclists in Goodyear

 GOODYEAR, AZ (3TV/CBS 5) -- Court documents revealed that the pickup driver was on his way to work when he allegedly plowed into a group of cyclists in Goodyear over the weekend.

 The crash happened around 8 a.m.
 Saturday morning on the Cotton Lane bridge over the MC-85 highway.
-A total of 13 cyclists were injured, two of whom died as a result of the wreck.
+A total of 19 cyclists were injured, two of whom died as a result of the wreck.
+Karen Malisa, 61, was a long-time math teacher from Goodyear, and David Kero, 65, was visiting Arizona from Michigan and was on his very first ride with West Valley Cycle group.

 Detectives described the initial scene as having bikes “broken into pieces and clothing littered” throughout the street.
 At the time the police report was filed, three cyclists remained in the hospital with severe injuries that included a broken arm, a fractured pelvis, and a “bladder laceration.”
 Investigators also looked at the vehicle and concluded that the steering rack was intact and in working order and that “all bolts and nuts appeared to be secured and all major frame elements were intact with no damage.”
 Detectives added that all damage appeached to be above the front bumper.

-During an interview with Lujana, he stated that he was driving to a job site from Chandler when the crash occurred.
+During an interview with Lujan, he stated that he was driving to a job site from Chandler when the crash occurred.
 He also indicated to police that he had smoked a marijuana blunt 11 hours before the wreck happened, but investigators were still working to obtain the blood analysis results.
-Lujana also denied any physical or mental conditions that could have impacted his driving ability.
+Lujan also denied any physical or mental conditions that could have impacted his driving ability.

 The 26-year-old currently faces two counts of manslaughter, three counts of aggravated assault, 18 counts of endangerment, and two counts of causing serious injury or death by a moving violation.